How To Control Algae In Your Pond

 Conditions for Algae Growth:

-- Sunlight: Algae need sunlight to photosynthesize and grow.
-Ponds exposed to direct sunlight are more prone to algae blooms.
+1. Sunlight: Algae need sunlight to photosynthesize and grow.
+Ponds exposed to direct sunlight are more prone to algae blooms but this is very manageable with Garden Ponds Unlimited® S.A.T. and D-Solv.

 Types of Algae: